dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     Maybe there are no use cases for them \[that the editor knows of], but the GS can not implement, and they are available if use cases come up.

-1. **Why list explicit interactions, instead of the Client and GS negotiating interaction capabilities?**

-    The Client knows what interactions it is capable of, and prefers.
-Telling the GS the interaction allows the GS to know what interaction the User will have.
-Knowing how the Client will transition the interaction will enable the GS to provider a better User experience.
-For example, the GS may want to provide a short URL if it knows the Client will be showing a QR code vs a redirect, or have a different layout if it is a popup vs a redirect.

-    \[Editor: are there use cases where the Client would want to provide a list of interaction types so the GS can select which one it can support? ]

 # Acknowledgments